 As funding decreases and the threat of anti-microbial resistance (AMR) grows, companies that provide healthcare cleaning services are under the proverbial microscope.
 Healthcare facilities are placing an even greater focus on healthcare cleaning as a form of infection control.
 This means providers will need to demonstrate how their services are delivering results, an advantage for companies with tech-savvy processes & software-enabled solutions in place.

 The focus on green cleaning is far from a new trend, however, the approach to sustainability in the cleaning industry is beginning to shift.
 More and more, businesses are realizing that sustainability goes far beyond just offering alternative chemicals and are analyzing how they cut waste and inefficiency across the board.
 If successful, businesses can save money by conserving their resources while getting a leg up on competitors who aren’t seeing the bigger picture.

 Tools are getting smarter

 HVAC systems are evolving with a focus on energy efficiency and network connectivity.
+Finding and utilizing the best tools will be more important than ever, and we’ve compiled a complete HVAC tools list to help!
 The Internet of Things (IoT) is changing the way technicians monitor and control HVAC systems, improving maintenance and increasing energy efficiency.
-Tool manufacturers are now producing tools that support cloud-connectivity and work in tandem with apps on smart devices.
+Tool manufacturers are now producing tools that support cloud connectivity and work in tandem with HVAC apps on smart devices.